-We are Boulter & Company, Solicitors, and we are committed to protecting your personal data and respecting your privacy.
+We are Boulter & Co LLP, Solicitors, and we are committed to protecting your personal data and respecting your privacy.
 We also are fully committed to compliance with the General Data Protection Regulation (GDPR) effective from 25 May 2018 by which anyone obtains, retains, processes and deals with an individual’s personal data.

 We are authorised and regulated by The Solicitors Regulation Authority (SRA), registration number 280438 and registered with the Information Commissioner’s Office (ICO) under registration number Z9503712.
 Our VAT Number is 710741469.